communism420/Lampa-Advanced-Buffer-Control/README.md

 ## English

-**Advanced Buffer Control** is a Lampa plugin that manages buffering for VOD playback and helps recover from decode/media errors.
+**Advanced Buffer Control** is a Lampa plugin that manages buffering for VOD playback.

 The plugin does not add an external segment cache and does not replace the `hls.js` loader.
 It works on top of Lampa's regular player and browser/WebView media capabilities.

 ### Features

-- Adds three switches to **Settings -> Player**.
+- Adds two switches to **Settings -> Player**.
 - Asks Lampa to use `hls.js` for `.m3u8` streams that do not look like live/IPTV, when available.
 - Increases the HLS VOD target buffer, starting from 480 seconds.
+- Keeps HLS loading toward the current target during playback and while paused.
 - Learns the safe device limit from `bufferFullError` / `bufferAppendingError`.
 - Stores the learned HLS limit in `Lampa.Storage` and reuses it in later sessions.
 - Keeps the back-buffer short: about 20 seconds behind the current position.